peida2015/stockcharts/README.md

 6. Use a binary search helper method in getRangeData to select data within a time range.

+7. Use Redis as LRU cached data store to store commonly requested stock data to minimize repeated API calls for popular symbols.

 ## Features for the Future